terraform-ibm-modules/terraform-ibm-icd-postgresql/solutions/fully-configurable/README.md

-# IBM Cloud Databases for PostgreSQL
+# IBM Cloud Databases for PostgreSQL (Fully Configurable)

+## Prerequisites
+- An existing resource group

 This architecture creates an instance of IBM Cloud Databases for PostgreSQL and supports provisioning of the following resources:

-- A resource group, if one is not passed in.
 - A KMS root key, if one is not passed in.
 - An IBM Cloud Databases for PostgreSQL instance with KMS encryption.
 - Autoscaling rules for the database instance, if provided.